-Call an Atlanta Limousine Accident and Injury Attorney at John Foy & Associates at 404-400-4000.
-We have more than 20 years experience helping people like you who have been injured by another’s negligence.
+Whether it’s a limousine accident or another unfortunate event, the consequences can be far-reaching.
+Lean on the expertise of Atlanta Personal Injury Attorneys at John Foy and Associates for comprehensive legal support.
+We have more than 20 years of experience helping people like you who have been injured by another’s negligence.

 In a limousine accident, there are many possible responsible parties, including:

-- The limousine driver—If the driver was tired, under the influence or not following company procedures or rules of the road, he or she may be responsible.
+- The limousine driver – If the driver is tired, under the influence, or not following company procedures or rules of the road, he or she may be responsible.

-- The limousine company—The Company has a responsibility to hire and train qualified drivers, as well as to maintain and provide safe vehicles.
-A limousine company has a higher standard when it comes to providing your safe passage.
+- The limousine company – The Company has a responsibility to hire and train qualified drivers, as well as to maintain and provide safe vehicles.
+A limousine company has a higher standard when it comes to providing safe passage.

 If you suspect your limousine driver was driving under the influence, or if he was overly tired or reckless, tell the police officer who has responded to your accident.
 Tell the officer: “The driver seems like he was under the influence, or driving recklessly.’’